 There are three main components of home appraisal.

 The appraiser examines the property to determine if the condition is average, good, fair, or poor.
-Most appraisers use a standardized form to complete the appraisal.
+With that, most appraisers use a standardized form to complete the appraisal.

 - Structure – An appraiser looks for any deficiencies that affect the structural integrity of the house and the livability.